guenterrote/NumPSLA/README.md

   By default, it draws an ASCII-art representation.
 With the option `ipe=True`, it will generate an IPE-file.
 For this, the module `ipestart.py` is required.

-# counting halving lines
+# Determining the crossing number and counting halving lines
-halving-lines.ch is a change-file for the CWEB system.
+`crossing-number-plus-halving-lines.ch` is a change-file for the CWEB system.
 It modifies the program to count the halving-lines of each AOT.
 ```
-ctangle NumPSLA.w halving-lines.ch -o count-halving.c
+ctangle NumPSLA.w crossing-number-plus-halving-lines.ch -o count-crossing.c
-cweave NumPSLA.w halving-lines.ch -o NumPSLA-halving.tex
+cweave NumPSLA.w crossing-number-plus-halving-lines.ch -o NumPSLA-crossing.tex
 ```
-For convenience, the pdf-Version of this file is available as NumPSLA-halving.pdf
+For convenience, the pdf-Version of this file is available as `NumPSLA-crossing.pdf`.

 ## Workflow for generating exclude-files for non-realizable AOTs of 9, 10, and 11 points

 0. Obtain the order-type database files.
 Up to 10 points, they can be downloaded from